ublue-os/website/docs/index.md

 This project's purpose is to:

 - Provide a diverse set of [continuously delivered](https://en.wikipedia.org/wiki/Continuous_delivery) Fedora-based images for people to use as their desktop operating system
-- Provide a diverse set of tools and reusable automation "kits" for more technical users so that they can customize and share their images with others
+- Provide a diverse set of tools and [a reusable automation kit](https://github.com/ublue-os/startingpoint) for more technical users so that they can customize and share their images with others
-- Act as a proving ground for new ideas around the Linux desktop
+- Act as a proving ground for new ideas around the Linux desktop like [Fleek](https://getfleek.dev/), [Yafti](https://github.com/ublue-os/yafti), and [Boxkit](https://github.com/ublue-os/boxkit)
 - Help new contributors to start their cloud native and open source journeys no matter their skill level

 Our images offer GNOME, KDE, XFCE, LXQt, and MATE, with more being added on the regular.
 Our NVIDIA images offer a unique blend of reliability and ease of use that you won't find anywhere else.

 ## Why would I use these?

 These images reflect a more [cloud-native](https://en.wikipedia.org/wiki/Cloud-native_computing) approach to running Linux on your desktop.
 We feel that a dedicated group of enthusiasts can automate a large amount of toil that plagues existing Linux desktops today.
+This is achieved by reusing cloud technologies as a delivery mechanism to deliver a more reliable experience.

 ![type:video](https://www.youtube.com/embed/vZ1LRe_foJY)